How much magnesium in milk, dairy & vegan milks?

 Is cow’s milk rich in magnesium?

 Cow’s milk is a good dietary source of magnesium.
 It has approximately 12 mg of magnesium per 100g.
 A glass of cow’s milk has about 30 mg of magnesium.
 This dose is 7% of the Daily Value (DV).
-Low-fat milks have a similar magnesium content to whole milks.
+Low-fat milk has a similar magnesium content to whole milk.

 Cow’s milk isn’t the only milk high in magnesium, though.
 Many other animal-derived milks contain high amounts of magnesium.
 For instance, goat’s milk has a similar magnesium content to cow’s milk.
 A glass also provides 7% of the DV.